Why RS Technology Is a Game Changer

 9. RS Technology is especially useful for demanding applications such as non-guide bushing mode.

-The design eliminates the need for an axial shift device or pusher extension to make the bar feeder “longer” for non-guide-bushing/chucker applications.
-In addition, for those who need a 42mm guide channel set, the FMB Turbo RS 4-45 enables you to run 1 1/2 and 1 5/8 in a Swiss machine.
+The series also outperforms traditional setups when running without a guide bushing (sometimes called chucker mode), eliminating the need for an axial shift device or pusher extension — accessories that extend the bar feeder’s reach but introduce additional alignment variables.
+For those who need a 42mm guide channel set, the FMB Turbo RS 4-45 enables you to run 1 1/2 and 1 5/8 in a Swiss machine.

 10. The RS is built on the same tried-and-true platform of the original Turbo 3-38.